tenzir/tenzir/web/blog/tenzir-node-v4.24/index.md

 - **Bloom Filters** provide space-efficient set membership testing
 - **GeoIP Databases** offer specialized geographic information lookup for IP addresses

-We've made contexts first-class citizens in TQL2 with robust APIs for creation, updates, and enrichment operations.
-At this point, only the `lookup` operator is missing in TQL2.

 Stay tuned for the next Tenzir Platform release, which adds support for contexts.